thomas-moysiadis/Dynamic-Analysis-of-a-Ground-Vehicle/README.md

 ## Part 1 — HyperMesh FEA (Summary Only)
 - CAD import and refinement
 - Modal, static, and transient (modal and direct) analyses
-- Export of modal transient response data in distinct points (B1-B4 and I1-I3)
+- Export of modal transient response data in selected points (B1-B4 and I1-I3)

 ## Part 2 — Numerical Model (Included in Repository)
 - Assembly of global reduced-order M, K, C matrices